Orange-OpenSource/a11y-guidelines/src/en/editorial-content/index.md

 ---
-title: "Accessibility recommendations Orange for content"
+title: "Accessibility guidelines for content"
 ---

-# Accessibility guidelines Orange for content (editorial)
+# Accessibility guidelines for content (editorial)

 ## General editorial guidelines
 Describe the guidelines to be observed to produce accessible documents, regardless of the type of content (Web, emails, Word document, etc.).